frwssr/frwssr_cloneitem/README.md

 ### Notes
 - Use `suppress` on the `frwssr_cloneitem` field to make sure it doesn’t show up in your website (if the same template is used to render the content).
 - The occult `_title` field of the content item will get the postfix (custom or default) appended, now matter what, to let you know, you are in the newly cloned content item.
 Even if you do not make use of `renamefield`.
 Be aware, that if you do not change the value of the field, that is the basis for `_title`, in the cloned item, the `_title` will change back to its original value, as soon as you save the new content item.
-- If you are creating a slug (or something similar) of any field in the template, make sure to unset that field using the `` attribute, in order to not end up with duplicate slugs.
+- If you are creating a slug (or something similar) of any field in the template, make sure to unset that field using the `unsetfields` attribute, in order to not end up with duplicate slugs.
-- This fieldtype was developed under Perch (Standard) Version 3.1.7 on a server running PHP 7.4.x. **Use at own risk!**
+- This fieldtype was developed under Perch (Standard) Version 3.1.7 on a server running PHP 7.4.x.
+**Use at own risk!**

 ### Acknowledgement
 I want to thank fellow Percher [Jordin Brown](https://twitter.com/cognetif) for pointing me in the right direction and his enlightening feedback.